bennyp3333/lens-studio-core/Components/README.md

 **Key Features:**
 - `debugPrint(text)` - Logs to console, screen (via TextLogger), and optional Text component
-- `errorPrint(text)` - Logs errors with "!!ERROR!!" prefix for easy identification
 - Toggle debug mode on/off in the Inspector
 - Integrates with Core prefab's TextLogger for on-screen debugging